Figma Rewrote Their Recruiting Playbook With Canvas and Increased Efficiency by Over 60%

 Make data-driven decisions to maximize hiring strategies

 Outside of virtual events, analytics is a critical part of Figma’s entire recruiting playbook.
 The leadership team at Figma has been very on board and supportive of recruiting efforts since the beginning.
-And Jumpstart has helped fill the prior gaps in data by unveiling full-funnel insights that enable Figma to make data-driven decisions.
+And Canvas has helped fill the prior gaps in data by unveiling full-funnel insights that enable Figma to make data-driven decisions.
 Now, Kristen’s team reports on hiring analytics and results weekly to the leadership team.

-“Jumpstart is able to give us accurate and updated data around all channels of our strategy–from candidates breakdown to pipeline conversion to events ROI, which is the most helpful when telling a story to leadership.”
+“Canvas is able to give us accurate and updated data around all channels of our strategy–from candidates breakdown to pipeline conversion to events ROI, which is the most helpful when telling a story to leadership.”

 Here are some high-level insights that Kristen’s team shares with leadership: